sharma-kk/sharma-kk.github.io/_pages/isro.md

 After completing my Bachelor's degree in Aerospace Engineering, I joined the `Indian Space Research Organisation` (ISRO) as a Scientist/Engineer in 2014.
 Over the course of four years, I worked at two major ISRO centres—Vikram Sarabhai Space Centre and U. R. Rao Satellite Centre—where I was involved in the structural design and analysis of launch vehicle subsystems, as well as the dynamic testing of satellites.

-During my time at ISRO, I became fascinated by the capabilities of `finite element analysis` software such as ANSYS and Abaqus, which are used for structural analysis.
+During my time at ISRO, I became fascinated by the capabilities of `Finite Element Analysis` software such as ANSYS and Abaqus, which are used for structural analysis.
 My curiosity to understand the underlying mathematical equations and the software development process led me to pursue a Master's degree in Applied Mathematics.

 Here are some of the major projects I contributed to at ISRO: